eformsignen/eformsignen.github.io/help/chapter5.rst

    - **Require email/SMS verification**\: Require recipients to verify their identity using email/SMS.
 A 6-digit code will be sent to recipients' email address/mobile number and the recipients must enter the code in the identity verification window.

+-  **Disable the decline feature:** Blocks recipients from being able to decline documents.

 -  **Hide files or sheets:** Allows you to choose which files/sheets in the document are hidden from the recipient, if the form consists of two or more files.
 This option cannot be applied to company members.